DhansAL/tomo-player/README.md

 # Tomoplayer
+## !!!
+WIP, LINKS ARE TO BE UPDATED

 Tomoplayer, a video player for learning Japanese with inbuilt dictionary and other features which helps in efficient immersion while learning.